DWDM for Video Transport - MediaHub, Australia

 The 200G OTN backbone supports any mix of client services - GbE/10/40/100G Ethernet, 1/2/4/8/16/32G FC, OTU2/OTU3/OTU4, SD/HD/3G-SDI and ASI services.

-In addition, PacketLight’s solutions offer embedded Layer-1 optical encryption, which is FIPS 140-2 Level 2 certified, and provides GCM‑AES-256 bit encryption and key exchange based on the Diffie-Hellman (DH) protocol without compromising performance, with full throughput and traffic transparency, and no latency.
+In addition, PacketLight’s solutions offer embedded Layer-1 optical encryption, which is FIPS 140-2 Level 2 compliant, and provides GCM‑AES-256 bit encryption and key exchange based on the Diffie-Hellman (DH) protocol without compromising performance, with full throughput and traffic transparency, and no latency.

 PacketLight DWDM OTN carrier grade backbone is resilient, and offers full redundancy and protection.